snir1551/Ex2_OOP/README.md

 <a name="DirectedWeightedGraphJsonWrapper"></a>
 ## 7. DirectedWeightedGraphJsonWrapper
-This class
+this class Part of the conversion to a general graph format

 <a name="EdgeDataJsonWrapper"></a>
 ## 8. EdgeDataJsonWrapper
-This class
+this class Part of the conversion to a general graph format

 <a name="GeoLocationJsonWrapper"></a>
 ## 9. GeoLocationJsonWrapper
-This class
+this class Part of the conversion to a general graph format

 <a name="NodeDataJsonWrapper"></a>
 ## 10. NodeDataJsonWrapper
-This class
+this class Part of the conversion to a general graph format